 What is the bright-line property rule and what does it mean to you?

 A ‘bright-line rule’ is a clear and defined rule, like a line in the sand, that leaves no room for interpretation.
-You can think of it as someone drawing a line in the sand.
-It’s clear when you cross that line.
 The bright-line rule you are most likely to have heard of is the bright-line property rule.

 What is the bright-line property rule?

-The bright-line property rule means that people who sell a residential property might need to pay income tax on any gains.
+The bright-line property rule means that if you sell a residential property you might need to pay income tax on any gains.
 How it works depends on when the property was bought.

 When does the clock start ticking?

 Generally the bright-line period starts on the date the property title is officially transferred to you, which is the date the property transfer is registered with Land Information New Zealand (LINZ) - NOT the day you sign the Contract.

-Different dates apply if you sell the land before your purchase was registered with LINZ or if you bought the land because of a subdivision of property (for example as a sale “off the plan”), or if the property is purchased in another country.
+Different dates apply if you sell the land before your purchase was registered with LINZ, if you bought the land because of a subdivision of property (for example as a sale “off the plan”), or if the property is purchased in another country.

 Are there exclusions?